American Public Education (NASDAQ:APEI) Updates Q1 2022 Earnings Guidance

-American Public Education (NASDAQ:APEI – Get Rating) updated its first quarter 2022 earnings guidance on Wednesday.
+American Public Education (NASDAQ:APEI – Get Rating) issued an update on its first quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.120-$0.170 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.420.
 The company issued revenue guidance of $155 million-$159 million, compared to the consensus revenue estimate of $153.35 million.

-Several research firms have commented on APEI.
-Truist Financial lowered their price objective on shares of American Public Education from $36.00 to $26.00 and set a buy rating for the company in a research report on Friday, March 4th.
-Zacks Investment Research lowered shares of American Public Education from a hold rating to a strong sell rating and set a $17.00 price objective for the company. in a research report on Tuesday, March 1st.

 American Public Education, Inc provides online and on-campus postsecondary education services.
 It operates through the following segments: American Public Education and Hondros College of Nursing.
 The American Public Education segment reflects the operational activities of the company’s subsidiary American Public University System, Inc, other corporate activities and minority investments.